yakivy/poppet/README.md

     }
 }
 ```
-so cURL call can look like:
+then cURL call can look like:
 ```
 curl --location --request POST '${providerUrl}' \
 --data-raw '{